Southbridge Towers

 Southbridge Towers is a big housing cooperative development located in the Civic Center neighborhood of Lower Manhattan, New York City.
-The complex was built between 1961 and 1971 by Tishman Realty & Construction as a subsidized co-op under the Mitchell-Lama housing program.
-It is situated south of the entrance ramp to the Brooklyn Bridge between Pearl, Gold, Fulton and Frankfort streets.
-Southbridge consists of four 27-story towers and five 6-story buildings, which collectively include 1,651 apartments with a total of 331577 sqft of floor area.
+It is situated south of the entrance ramp to the Brooklyn Bridge between Pearl, Gold, Fulton, and Frankfort streets.
+Southbridge consists of four 27-story towers and five six-story buildings, which collectively include 1,651 apartments with a total of 331577 sqft of floor area.

+Built between 1965 and 1971 by Tishman Realty & Construction, the complex is noteworthy for a few reasons.
+Southbridge Towers was intended as an anchor project of the Brooklyn Bridge Southwest Urban Renewal Area, described as a "slum-clearance effort" in the New York Times article on Mayor Wagner's public announcement in 1964.
+Other elements were Pace College and the office building at 100 Gold Street, which would have Bache & Company among its tenants.

+From inception, this "middle income cooperative apartment development on the Lower East Side"was designed as affordable housing, financed as a subsidized co-op under the Mitchell-Lama housing program.
+Organized as a corporation under the Limited Profit Housing Corporation Law of the State of New York, Southbridge Towers, Inc. took title to the complex in July 1968.

+The complex's architect, Kelly & Gruzen, was "virtually the house architect for the City Hall area."
+The firm was responsible for Bache & Company, Chatham Tower and Chatham Green Apartments, Police Headquarters, and Beekman-Downtown Hospital, among other buildings in the area.

+Although the building had a no-pet clause, some tenants moved in with dogs, which led to complaints.
+Management company Sulzberger-Rolfe, Inc., filed against the owners in court, leading to a State Appellate Court ruling against them in 1973.
+The company said the action was warranted "after many tenants complained of fear riding in elevators with large dogs and of dogs defecating in hallways and stairwells."
+As reported in The New York Times, "A plan of 'compassion' was worked out...Original tenants would be allowed to keep their dogs by paying a $15-a-month 'maintenance' fee, but no new dogs would be allowed in the building."

 In October 2005, the cooperative's board of directors voted to undertake a study that could cost up to $25,000 to explore privatization of the building complex.

 In September 2014, the residents of Southbridge Towers voted to privatize under the Mitchell-Lama law and reconstitute as a private co-op.
 The privatization was completed on September 10, 2015.